spgreen/eduroam-freeradius-docker/README.md

 ###Setting Up and Running your eduroam IdP FreeRADIUS Server:

-    Initial Setup:
+####Initial Setup:

-    	1. Pull the spgreen/freeradius-eduroam Docker image from docker hub:
+1) Pull the spgreen/freeradius-eduroam Docker image from docker hub:

 		># docker pull spgreen/freeradius-eduroam

-	    2. Download the spgreen/eduroam-freeradius-docker package from the release page
+2) Download the spgreen/eduroam-freeradius-docker package from the release page [here](https://github.com/spgreen/eduroam-freeradius-docker/releases)

-	    3. Extract the package and enter into the directory:
+3) Extract the package and enter into the directory:

 		># tar xvf v1.0.1.tar.gz; cd eduroam-freeradius-docker-1.0.1

-	    4. If you need to edit configuration files, do so now and then continue to Step 5 - "Build the Docker Image".
+4) If you need to edit configuration files, do so now and then continue to Step 5 - "Build the Docker Image".

    Otherwise head to Step 6 - "Configuration"

-    Build the Docker Image:
+####Build the Docker Image:

-        5. Build the Docker image from the Dockerfile using the build_eduroamFreeRADIUS.sh script
+5) Build the Docker image from the Dockerfile using the build_eduroamFreeRADIUS.sh script

 		># ./build_eduroamFreeRADIUS.sh

 Once the process is completed successfully, head to the Configuration section below.

-    Configuration:
+####Configuration:

-        6. Configure variables in restart_eduroamFreeRADIUS.sh then save and exit
+6) Configure variables in restart_eduroamFreeRADIUS.sh then save and exit

     	#Edit the following varibles to provide the necessary configuration for your eduroam IdP
     	#in restart_eduroamFreeRADIUS.sh:

     	EDUROAM_FLR1=192.168.100.102
     	EDUROAM_FLR2=192.168.100.110
     	FLR_EDUROAM_SECRET=supertest
     	YOUR_REALM=docker.sg
     	YOUR_PASSWORD=docker123
     	ENVIRONMENT=TEST 			#Select from either TEST or PRODUCTION

 Notes:  It links with the './files/run.sh' script to:
-					a. configure your eduroam FLR servers with their corresponding secrets and your eduroam realm settings (yourdomain.tld) in /etc/raddb/proxy.conf
+* configure your eduroam FLR servers with their corresponding secrets and your eduroam realm settings (yourdomain.tld) in /etc/raddb/proxy.conf
-                	b. configure your eduroam FLR servers with their secrets in /etc/raddb/clients.conf
+* configure your eduroam FLR servers with their secrets in /etc/raddb/clients.conf
-                	c. configure the testuser's realm and password in /etc/raddb/mods-config/files/authrorize (links to /etc/raddb/users)
+* configure the testuser's realm and password in /etc/raddb/mods-config/files/authrorize (links to /etc/raddb/users)
-					d. configures between TEST or PRODUCTION environment.
+* configures between TEST or PRODUCTION environment.
 TEST gives more debug logging information found in /var/log/freeradius/radius.log

-    Running:
+####Running:

-        7. Run restart_eduroamFreeRADIUS.sh:
+7) Run restart_eduroamFreeRADIUS.sh:

 		># ./restart_eduroamFreeRADIUS.sh

-        8. You will get two errors if this is your first time starting since the freeradius-eduroam container will not exist.
+8)  You will get two errors if this is your first time starting since the freeradius-eduroam container will not exist.
 You will receive a similar hexadecimal output if the container has started correctly

 		> 14c1813807d1de325de56987a8765b61f8b9e94422748349ab48aaab9976ef79

 Now your FreeRADIUS eduroam IdP Docker container is running in the background

-    Accessing the Container:
+####Accessing the Container:

-        9. To access the container, run the access_eduroamFreeRADIUS.sh script:
+9) To access the container, run the access_eduroamFreeRADIUS.sh script:

 		># ./access_eduroamFreeRADIUS.sh

-    Testing Authentication:
+####Testing Authentication:

-        Docker testuser:
+#####Docker testuser:

-        10. Use the test.sh script whilst inside the container with the username and password following the command. e.g.
+10) Use the test.sh script whilst inside the container with the username and password following the command. e.g.

-            The username for the test user is: testuser@YOUR_REALM
+######Username for the test user:

+		testuser@YOUR_REALM

-                a. where YOUR_REALM is the variable that you assigned in Step 3.
+  where YOUR_REALM is the variable that you assigned in Step 3.

+######Password:

-            Password is: TEST_PASSWORD
+		TEST_PASSWORD

-                b. where TEST_PASSWORD is the variable that you assigned in Step 3
+where TEST_PASSWORD is the variable that you assigned in Step 3

+######FLR Server:
-            After the password, enter the number 1 or 2 to indicate which FLR server you wish to send the request to.
+Enter the number 1 or 2 to indicate which FLR server you wish to send the request to.
-            	c.

 		1 = EDUROAM_FLR1
 		2 = EDUROAM_FLR2

-            From the variables given in Step 3, the following test.sh command will be:
+From the variables given in Step 3 and choosing EDUROAM_FLR1, the following test.sh command will be:

 		># ./test.sh testuser@docker.sg docker123 1

+Execute the command.
+You will then receive either of these two messages:

+	"SUCCESS" - the user has successfully authenticated

+	"FAILIURE" - the user has failed authentication.
+Possible issues:

+        	a.
+Mistyped user credentials
+        	b.
+User does not exist
+        	c.
+FLR Server active but not configured correctly
+        	d.
+FLR Server offline

 Note: test.sh is using eapol_test to test the eap authentication between the FLR and the Docker eduroam IdP.
-            	  If you want to see a more indepth view of the authentication process, view the log file located here:
+If you want to see a more in-depth view of the authentication process, view the log file located here (**only in TEST environment**):

 	/var/log/freeradius/radius.log

-                  This will give you a good idea if something has gone wrong
+The log will give you a good idea if something has gone wrong

-        Other Users within eduroam:
+#####Other Users within eduroam:

-        11. Follow the same process as in Step 9 but using a different username and password.
+11) Follow the same process as in Step 9 but using a different username and password.
 The username and password must belong to an account that exists within your country's eduroam network.

 If both tests succeed, then your eduroam IdP FreeRADIUS is working correctly.

-    Exiting from the Docker FreeRADIUS Container:
+####Exiting from the Docker FreeRADIUS Container:

-        12. To exit out of the container, use the following command:
+12) To exit out of the container, use the following command:

 		># exit

 Note: The container will still be running in the background

-    Manually Start/Stop your new FreeRADIUS eduroam IdP Container:
+####Manually Start/Stop your new FreeRADIUS eduroam IdP Container:

-        13. Stop:
+13) Stop:

 		># docker stop freeradius-eduroam

-        14. Start:
+14) Start:

    		># docker start freeradius-eduroam